-Of course, hair colourists were already creating bespoke shades us clients in the salon, but this gave them a chance to talk to us in a way that would help us better understand what overall effect a certain hair colour technique or placement would have.
+Of course, hair colourists are already creating bespoke shades for us clients in the salon, but this trend gives them a chance to talk to us in a way that will help us mere mortals better understand what overall effect a certain hair colour technique or placement can have.
 Genius!

 “Colour is simply make-up for the hair and that’s what I tell my clients,” admits Laura Robertson, colour specialist at Sally Montague Hair Group in Derbyshire.
 “Explaining new colour techniques by using make-up as an example is a great way of explaining colour placement.”

 “The surge of people using make-up to change not only the tones of their skin but also sculpt their face shape has meant that clients are much more aware that colour isn’t just about your shade choice but about placement, and how it can massively alter the shape of your hair cut,” says Headmasters colour ambassador, Siobhan Jones.
 One of the most common hair concerns Siobhan hears from clients is that their hair is flat and needs a bit of oomf.
 The normal go-to solution would be to change their cut or styling product.
 “Now with the power of contouring with hair colour, just like you would with make-up, you can give the illusion of structure and form,” she says.
 “With clever light and shadow colour placement you can make it appear hair has more volume.”